Being a better year than 2020 should not be a big ask of 2021 – but there’s no harm in giving it a little nudge in the right direction.

 Tie up loose ends, reduce any arrears and ensure accounts are up to date.
 Having a firm financial foundation will make management much easier.
 Everything else follows from this.
 Make sure your records are up to date, so you can send friendly and timely service charge reminders, but also be prepared to take formal action to recoup arrears if necessary.

-Do make sure your service charge demands are correct: The Landlord & Tenant Act is very specific about how service charges must be demanded.
+Not least, make sure your service charge demands are correct: The Landlord & Tenant Act is very specific about how service charges must be demanded5.
 Each invoice must be accompanied by certain documents set out in a prescribed format.
 Correcting errors is time consuming so, even though you may be dealing with the best of friends, but you still need to follow these procedures.

-Even in the smallest block, a building converted into a few flats, you do need to follow the prescribed “Section 20” consultation process before you start incurring costs if that is going to involve a bill to any leaseholder that exceeds £250.
-Without the consultation, you may find that you can recover no more than £250 per leaseholder, whether you’ve spent £1000 on the communal entrance or £10,000 on a new roof!
+Managers of any block, be it a converted house or a tower, need to follow the prescribed “Section 20” consultation process6 before you start incurring significant costs.
+There’s a threshold of £250; if the proposal is going to involve a bill to any leaseholder that exceeds £250 then you must undertake consultation.
+Without it, you may find that you can recover no more than £250 per leaseholder, whether you’ve spent £2500 on the communal entrance or £25,000 on a new roof!

 The process involves many stages and can take many months – so the sooner you start the better.
-Do check the lease as it may set out specific timescales for big-ticket maintenance activities, such as exterior redecoration being done every 7 years.
-Such big expenses need to be planned for.
+Always check the lease as it may set out specific timescales for big-ticket maintenance activities, such as exterior redecoration being done every 7 years.
+Such big expenses need to be planned, communicated and budgeted for.

 Rest assured that if you need to undertake genuine emergency works and it isn’t practical to undertake a lengthy “Section 20” consultation, you can apply after the event for dispensation from consultation.

-You’re probably doing all these things anyway – in which case focus on number one and thank yourself for a job well done!
+You’re probably doing all these things anyway – in which case thank yourself for a job well done!